 At KSU, we focus on how to apply knowledge and use technology for solving real world construction problems.
 Local construction projects, combined with strong industry support, provide vast laboratory opportunities and educational resources for our students.

 The mission of the Department of Construction Management at Kennesaw State University is to develop students for professional construction leadership positions, with a sense of ethical and environmental responsibility, as well as prepare them for advanced degree programs.

 In order to accomplish the Department of Construction Management's mission, we use the following plan:

-Our programs are modeled to reflect the organization of the construction industry by offering concentrations in Land Development, General Contracting, Specialty Construction (Electrical & Mechanical), Heavy Construction and Facilities Management.
+Our programs are modeled to reflect the organization of the construction industry by offering concentrations in Land Development, General Contracting, Specialty Construction (Electrical & Mechanical), Heavy Construction, Facilities Management and Residential Construction.
 This organization not only covers the different facets of the construction industry, but also encompasses the entire life cycle of buildings and facilities.

 We endeavor to exceed the accreditation (ABET, ACCE, SACs, IFMA) standards for BS and MS programs to not only stay competitive, but remain a leader among institutions offering one or more similar degrees or concentrations.

 Through professional development activities of the Construction Management faculty, we ensure that the quality of instruction and related technologies stays current on innovations that continuously reshape the construction industry.
 All Construction Management tenure-track faculty members publish in peer-reviewed publications and participate in regional, national and international conferences related to their field of specialization.